 - Safety and Quality in Medicine Use (15 credits)

 - Advanced Concepts of Improving Health and Wellbeing (15 credits)

 - Clinical History Taking and Examination Skills for Advanced Practice (15 credits).
 This module requires 1 week attendance at RGU.

 MSc Stage (stage 3) - 90 WEEKS, July - April

 You will undertake an MSc by portfolio in the Advanced Pharmacy Practice module (60 credits).
-The content is mapped with the RPS Advanced Pharmacy Framework clusters enabling you to develop the relevant knowledge, skills, attitudes and competencies required for effective advanced pharmacy practice.
+The content is mapped to relevant professional development frameworks enabling you to develop the relevant knowledge, skills, attitudes and competencies required for effective advanced pharmacy practice.

 - Independent Study - 600h per stage, 10-15hrs per week

 - Placement / Work Based Learning - 90 hours

 All your materials will be provided online and are designed to allow self-assessment of learning needs.